wvanraem/nucleon.amqp/docs/amqp.rst

 messages between communicating parties with various levels of reliability guarantees.

+AMQP offers the ability to decouple services:

+* Decouple in time (asynchronicity)
+* Decouple in space (happen somewhere else, perhaps just on the machine that has the necessary data)
+* Decouple languages (empowering you to use the right tool for the job)
+* Decouple concerns (build new services without changes to existing services)

+It also provides the benefits of a distributed architecture:

+* Availability
+* Performance/scalability

 The protocol allows clients to set up within the broker a system of :term:`exchanges <exchange>`, :term:`queues <queue>` and the :term:`bindings
 <binding>` between them.